farrellit/ec2metadata-role-assumption/README.md

 # Quick Start

 If you're upgrading to the newest version (from <1.0 to >=1.0), you'll need to take a one-time operation to clear out the redirects that were used in the old version.
-See "Updating to a newer version" below.
+See "Updating from <1.0 to >=1.0" below.

 Ensure that `~/.aws/credentials` holds your IAM profiles with keys and secrets.   **See note about the default profile**